-This recipe was inspired and sponsored by Colavita, a gourmet Italian food company founded in Southern Italy, in a small village called Sant’Elia a Pianisi.
+This recipe was created for Colavita, a gourmet Italian food company founded in Southern Italy, in a small village called Sant’Elia a Pianisi.

 The dish starts off with making a firm polenta out of cornmeal which will be chilled so it sets up.
 I usually make the polenta and blanch the artichokes the day before.
 Then when ready to serve, all there is to do is fire up the grill!